corporate law

 Evolution of Exceptions in Indian Law

-2. Irretrievable injustice impacting the parties involved
+2. Irretrievable injustice affecting involved parties

 The Standard Chartered Case and Its Implications